 Environmental benefits of a plant-based diet

-Our everyday food choices not only affect our health they also affect the environment.
+Our everyday food choices not only affect our health but also the environment.
 Currently, the global food system contributes to approximately 20-35% of the worlds greenhouse gas emissions and is a major driver of land conversion, deforestation and loss of biodiversity.6 In general, animal products such as beef, lamb and dairy have a higher environmental impact (i.e. use more resources and produce more greenhouse gases) than plant-based sources such as soy, nuts and pulses.6

 Shifting dietary patterns to include more healthy plant foods can benefit our health and the planet.7 However, it is important to remember that sustainable eating is more than just reducing animal products, it is also about reducing food waste, eating more local and seasonal food and choosing more sustainable packaging.

 A healthy plant-based diet can benefit both our health and the planet.
 Transitioning to a more plant-based diet should focus on increasing healthy plant foods and worry less about reducing animal products.

 Figure 1.
 Green house gas emissions (GHGe) of protein rich foods.6 Lowest 5% describes that 5% of production systems for that particular food emit that amount or less.
 Highest 5% means the top 5% of production systems for that particular food emit that amount or more.

 In short, Yes!
 Not all plant foods are created equal and just reducing animal products will not automatically lead to good health.
 Like all diets, both the quantity and quality of the diet are the deciding factors in determining their health benefit.
 A plant-based diet rich in plant foods high in fat, sugar and salt, will increase our risk of disease just like any other unhealthy diet.8